Monte Carlo Simulations of Crystal Defects in Open Ensembles

+Zero- and two-dimensional crystal defects form in open statistical ensembles, such as the grand canonical, that are usually inaccessible with conventional simulation techniques.
+This longstanding challenge is overcome with a new Hamiltonian Monte Carlo method that samples energy-biased gradual transformations.
+The method enables free energy calculations for nonideal point defects and the direct prediction of finite-temperature interface structures.

 Many physical systems can be modeled as open statistical ensembles containing variable numbers of particles ($N$) that are exchanged with reservoirs of constant chemical potential ($\mu$).
-In crystals, open ensembles naturally describe point defects and grain boundaries (GBs), which form distinct structures for different values of $N$ with consequences for macroscale properties \cite{tasker83,phillpot92,vonalfthan06,frolov13,frolov13a}.
+In crystals, open ensembles naturally describe point defects and grain boundaries (GBs), which form distinct phases for different values of $N$ with implications for macroscale properties \cite{tasker83,phillpot92,vonalfthan06,frolov13,frolov13a}.
 The grand canonical ($\mu VT$) ensemble, which fixes volume ($V$) and temperature ($T$) in addition to $\mu$, receives the most attention, but solids usually experience fixed pressure ($P$) rather than volume.
-This reality motivates the $\mu PT$ ensemble \cite{hill62,marzolino21}, which, though not appropriate for macroscopic systems, can represent atomic scale solids within a region of convex free energy \cite{campa18}.
+This reality motivates the $\mu PT$ ensemble \cite{hill62,marzolino21,campa20,latella21}, which, though not appropriate for macroscopic systems, can represent atomic-scale solids within a region of convex free energy \cite{campa18}.

 As in any other ensemble, $\mu PT$ and $\mu VT$ properties can be calculated by Monte Carlo (MC) sampling.
-Standard Markov chain MC constructs a series of microstates by iteratively trialing mutations that are accepted with probability reproducing the desired energetic distribution.
-The simplest way to mutate $N$ is by randomly adding and removing particles, which, as a reversible procedure, can guarantee correctness by satisfying the condition of detailed balance.
-In dense solids and liquids, however, naively adding or removing particles creates high-energy defects that are typically sampled with very low probability.
-Some degree of structural relaxation is required to generate insertion and deletion trials that will be accepted at practical rates, but energy optimization is generally irreversible and therefore not well motivated.
+Standard Markov chain MC (MCMC) samples microstates by iteratively trialing mutations that are accepted with probability reproducing the desired energetic distribution \cite{hastings70}.
+The simplest way to mutate $N$ is to randomly insert and delete particles, which, as a reversible procedure, can guarantee correctness by satisfying the condition of detailed balance.
+In dense solids and liquids, however, naively adding or removing particles creates high-energy defects that are typically sampled with vanishing probability.
+Some degree of structural relaxation is required to generate insertion and deletion trials that will be accepted at practical rates, but energy minimization is generally irreversible and therefore not well motivated.

 Directly jumping among distinct structures may be possible in certain situations, but constructing these moves requires significant effort in practice \cite{tanguy24}.
 As another approach, equilibrium molecular dynamics (MD) simulations can gradually add and remove particles by integrating atomic fractions as an additional degree of freedom with corresponding equations of motion \cite{cagin91,cagin91a,boinepalli03,eslami07}.
 Similar techniques have been employed within MC frameworks \cite{shi07,rahbari21}, but the presence of unphysical partial particles is less than desirable in both cases.
 In solids, this approach has been primarily considered for structure optimization rather than thermodynamics \cite{phillpot92}.